Skip to content

 Woven Clothing from China represent an important segment of bilateral trade, with approximately $575B in total bilateral trade.

-Following the Supreme Court's landmark February 20, 2026 decision striking down IEEPA tariffs, imports of woven clothing from China are now subject to a 10% tariff under Section 122 of the Trade Act of 1974, effective February 24, 2026.
+Following the Supreme Court's landmark February 20, 2026 decision striking down IEEPA tariffs, imports of woven clothing from China are now subject to a 10% base tariff under the Section 301 forced-labor tariff, which replaced the flat 10% Section 122 rate (in effect February 24 – July 24, 2026).

 Woven Clothing from China are also subject to Section 301 tariffs, which range from 25% to 100% depending on the specific product classification.
 Section 301 tariffs were not affected by the Supreme Court ruling and remain in full effect.
-Combined with the Section 122 base rate, importers may face effective rates of 35% or more.
+Combined with the 10% forced-labor base rate, importers may face effective rates of about 35% or more.

 Key products in HTS Chapter 62 imported from China include Suits and blazers, Dress shirts, Trousers, Dresses, Jackets and coats, and Skirts.